Cellherders-CohenLab/SCHEPHERD_Code/README.md

 # SCHEPHERD_Code
 Control and GUI code for SCHEPHERD stimulation system.
+See design file for more information